corentinplumet/corentinplumet.github.io/index.md

 To measure people's interest towards video games we will use the Wikipedia pageviews.
 Wikipedia being the largest and most popular encyclopedia in the world, the pageviews on the website are a good metric to know what people are searching for and thus, are interested in.

 To categorize the lockdown of different country, we will use the reported mobility of Google from January 2020 until August 2020.
-It's like the GPS for lockdown strictness – the less people are moving around, the tighter the lockdown grip.
+It's like the GPS for lockdown strictness – the biggest the decrease in mobility, the tighter the lockdown grip.

 Our study extends to countries where a singular language predominantly prevails.
 This way we will link accurately Wikipedia pages written in a specific language to a specific country.
 For example, using the views on pages in Swedish will give us a way more accurate estimation of people's interests in Sweden than if we were to do the same thing with English.